tabjy/cr-10-v3-marlin-config/README.md

 I am no longer building a 115200 baud firmware for two reasons:

 - I never used it
-- I enabled `BAUD_RATE_GCODE` in the 2.0.9.4 Marlin I compiled so you can now change the baudrate via GCODE
+- I enabled `BAUD_RATE_GCODE` in the 2.0.9.4 Marlin (and later) so you can now change the baudrate via GCODE
   - `M575`: https://marlinfw.org/docs/gcode/M575.html

 # Changes/tweaks from stock CR-10 V3 config: